ndejong/pfsense_fauxapi/README.md

  - update documentation to address common points of confusion, expecially the requirement to provide the _full_ config file not just the portion to be updated.
  - testing against pfSense 2.3.2 and 2.3.3

+#### v1.2 - 2017-08-27
+ - new API call `function_call` allowing the user to reach deep into the inner code infrastructure of pfSense, this is for experts only.
+ - the `credentials.ini` file now provides a way to control the permitted API calls.
+ - various update documentation updates.
+ - testing against pfSense 2.3.4

 ---